G-Freart/homelab-kubernetes-provider/README.md

 * 'iface_external' could contains the name of the extenal interface created after the VM provisionning :
   * eth1 whenever the guest operating system is a red hat based
   * ens4 whenever the guest operating system is a ubuntu based
-* 'network_cidr' must contains the wished cidr of the KVM network which will be created using the given 'bridge' name.
+* 'network_cidr' must contains the wished cidr of the KVM network which will be created using the given 'bridge_internal' name.
 * 'domain' contains the network domain towhich all VMs belong
 * 'pod_cidr' and 'service_cidr' are arguments used when the kubernetes cluster is initialized using kubeadm init command.